-DO Raise the alarm by shouting "fire, fire" and leave the building.
+DO • Raise the alarm by shouting "fire, fire" and leave the building.
 DO Close the fire doors including your front door if you have to evacuate.
-DO - Use the stairs to leave the building.
-DO NOT In the event of fire do not use this lift Use the lifts (unless a specialist evacuation lift has been installed).
+DO Use the stairs to leave the building.
+DO NOT In the event of fire do not use this lift Use the lifts.
 DO NOT PERSONAL PROPERTY Stop to collect personal belongings DO NOT Try to put the fire out yourself

-Your escape routes.
+Your escape routes